accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __CPU, cache, and memory__.
 They usually overlap with __Scale-up__ topics and optimizing a single node, i.e. how to efficiently utilize them after stacked more CPU cores and large memory.
 We'll cover below.

   * __IO and networking__.
 They usually overlap with __Scaleout__ topics, where a distributed system interconnects many nodes.
 Also, disk IO and networking traditionally are slower than the CPU, cache, and memory plane.
-We'll cover in the next section.
+We'll cover more in the [Networking section](.).

 Per optimizing __CPU, cache, and memory__ plane, there are a few aspects below